MBalogogGLemuel/Balogogg-portfolio.github.io/pages/FlightsDelaysandCancellation/FlightsDelays.md

 # Exploring Flight Data for Predictive Analysis

 In this blog post, we delve deep into an extensive exploratory data analysis (EDA) of a vast dataset containing comprehensive flight information.
 With 3 million rows and 32 columns, this dataset provides a wealth of insights into various aspects of flight operations, including departure/arrival times, delays, cancellations, and more.
-The report for this project is here, and just there for the EDA code, the baseline model right over [here](/pages/FlightsDelaysandCancellation).
+The report for this project is [here](/pages/FlightsDelaysandCancellation/Machine_Learning_EDA_Presentation.pdf), and just follow the link for the [EDA](/pages/FlightsDelaysandCancellation/1-%20EDA.ipynb) code, the baseline model right over [here](/pages/FlightsDelaysandCancellation/2-%20Model.ipynb).

 ## Introduction